 Is Monstera (Swiss cheese plant) toxic to cats?

-Yes.
-Monstera deliciosa contains calcium oxalate crystals — similar to pothos and philodendron.
-Causes mouth pain, drooling, and swelling.
+No. Monstera deliciosa contains calcium oxalate crystals — similar to pothos and philodendron — that cause mouth pain, drooling, and swelling if chewed.

 If your cat has just eaten monstera (swiss cheese plant)